The average Canadian is online over 36.3 hours a month, visiting an average of 80 sites

 – Be smart about your social network posting.
 Facebook and other social sites are not the place to share your dirty laundry or share too much personal information.
 While you might want to post the good news about your two-month long trip to France, posting information and pictures about your vacation on social sites can alert burglars that your home is vacant.

-- Be careful about divulging personal information, especially your social insurance number.
+– Careful about divulging personal information, especially your social insurance number.
 This holds true anytime any time, whether you are completing a paper form or working online.
 The purpose of your social insurance number is for reporting income.
 You do not want to fall into the wrong hands.

 – Be aware of what sites are asking for when you give permission to install apps on Facebook or other sites.
 If a site asks for information about you, such as your location, contacts, device ID, camera or media files, understand what the company will do with the information before you click “I agree.”